 When taking a tour on the water, whether it’s by cruise, kayaking with Akaroa Guided Sea Kayaking Safaris, fishing or sailing with Akaroa Sailing Cruises, it’s not uncommon to see New Zealand fur seals, albatross and other sea birds.
 There has even been known to be southern right whales, which are up to 15 metres long.

 All of Akaroa’s early settlers left a pinch of their culture in the village.
 Of course, the earliest of which was the Maori, where you can appreciate their history at the Okains Bay Maori & Colonial Museum.
 Exhibits include artefacts dating back to the 1400s.
 Okains Bay is a 20-minute drive from Akaroa.

-The French established Akaroa in 1840, which is evident from the street names like the main street, Rue Lavaud.
-Some of the village walks (see below for “Walking Tracks in Akaroa”) take you to various cemeteries and original cottages built by French settlers.
+The French established Akaroa in 1840, which is evident from the street names such as the main street, Rue Lavaud.
+Some of the village-walks (see below for “Walking Tracks in Akaroa”) take you to various cemeteries and original cottages built by French settlers.
 During a weekend in October (specific dates vary year to year) Akaroa is host to a French Festival.
 Just to “French” things up a little bit more, you can go watch how cheese is made (October to May) at Barrys Bay Cheese.

 Meanwhile, the British put their two cents in with the Britomart Monument to commemorate British sovereignty over the South Island.